introlab/ros2-migration-notes/README.md

 3. Run the `ros2 pkg create --build-type ament_cmake <package_name>` command
     Note: In ROS2, you can create pure Python packages using `--build-type ament_python`, but the migration is more work.
 Only the CMake approach will be described.
 4. Use a diff tool to compare the `package.xml` of the old and new package.
 Migrate the dependencies.
 Use the [ROS Index](https://index.ros.org/) to check for package availability in ROS2.
 You might need to replace or remove some packages that have a ROS2 alternative, but no ROS2 version.
 5. Use a diff tool to compare the `CMakeLists.txt` of the old and new package.
 Most complex CMake logic can be directly copy-pasted.
 You will need to change the way that the dependencies are included, and also the way they are exported.
 Also, if you were building interfaces (messages, services or actions) as part of another package, you will need to move them to a dedicated interface package.
 Make sure that everything is installed, as there is no devel space anymore.
 Any file without an install rule will not be available by ROS.
+Also, you will need to replace `CATKIN_*` CMake varibles with new forms.
+Most are simpler.
+For instance, `CATKIN_PACKAGE_SHARE_DIRECTORY` becomes `share/${PROJECT_NAME}`.
 You can check check the packages in our [`opentera-webrtc-ros`](https://github.com/introlab/opentera-webrtc-ros) or [`audio_utils`](https://github.com/introlab/audio_utils) repositories for examples or inspiration.
 6. Move all the remaining files in the new package.
 You might want to move your header files if you used C++ and did not already respect the layout created by `ros2 pkg create`, especially if you are making a library: this will require changes to the `CMakeLists.txt`.
 7. Delete the old package.